mminks/docker-benno-mailarchive/README.md

 # About this Repo

-This image runs [Benno MailArchiv](http://www.benno-mailarchiv.de/), an audit-proof and conformable to law e-mail retention system, including benno-lib, benno-core, benno-archive, benno-rest-lib, benno-rest, benno-smtp und benno-web.
+This image runs [Benno MailArchiv](http://www.benno-mailarchiv.de/), an audit-proof and conformable to law e-mail retention system, including benno-lib, benno-core, benno-archive, benno-rest-lib, benno-rest, benno-smtp, benno-web and benno-imap.

 # Versions